Krupakar-Reddy-S/Image-Editor-Terminal/README.md

 > #### 3. changeContrast(BufferedImage input, int value)
 >
+> This method take a BufferedImage and an int **value**, by which the brightness is increased or decreased.
+Contrast of an image is simply the difference in the Brightness of dark pixels to that of lighter ones.
+So to increase the contrast means to make Dark pixels Darker and Light pixels Lighter.
+>
+> This is achieved by first getting the average Red, Green, and Blue value of all the pixels in the image and if a given pixels RGB is less than the average then subtract **value** from it, else add **value** to it.
+>
 > - int value = 100;
 >
 >   <img src="Assets/ContrastIncreasedImage.png" alt="ContrastIncreasedImage" width="600"/>